slsa-framework/slsa/docs/spec/v1.1/threats.md

 <details><summary>De-list provenance</summary>

-*Threat:* The package repository stops serving the provenance.
+*Threat:* The package registry stops serving the provenance.

 *Mitigation:* N/A - This threat is out of scope of SLSA v1.0.